-No such notice or summary has been published on the websites of the National Planning Commission or the Office of the President, over four months after the award was made.
+No such notice or summary has been published on the websites of the NIPDB or the Office of the President, over four months after the award was made and Hyphen announced as the preferred bidder.

 According to examples that have been published by the CPBN, a summary of the bid evaluation report would include the bid dates and deadlines, the number and names of bidders, how many bidders were Namibian or joint ventures, each bid's basics, the justification for award, the contract amount and contract deadlines, as well as the procurement method used.